![]() |

 [Site Editor's Answer]Joanne, of the three options you have I like the Marvin Integrity the best.
 Then maybe the Andersen and finally the Milgard.
 I'm pretty split between the first two.

-Marvin Integrity vs Pella 350I am replacing double hung windows in my kitchen.
+Marvin Integrity vs Pella 350I am replacing double hungs in my kitchen.
 My quotes so far are $970 for the Marvin Integrity as a double slider and $1315 for the Pella 350 series sliding window

 [Site Editor's Answer]Pat, I like the Marvin Integrity more than the Pella 350.
 Sounds like some expensive quotes though.
 You want to get some more bids.
 Okna, Sunrise, Simonton or Champion all might be available near you.